 Celery is not the most exciting vegetable, but it is crunchy in a rather satisfying way.
-You can jazz it up a bit with a blue cheese or sour cream dip (check carb counts on those, obviously).
-Less than 2g net carbs per 100g / 3.5oz.
+Jazz it up with a blue cheese or sour cream dip.

 5. Full-fat yoghurt, plain or Greek

-A 200g (7oz) pot of full-fat yoghurt usually has around 6-7g net carbs.
-Beware its sneaky low-fat brothers though – they are likely to be laden with sugar!
-Always check the labels carefully.
+Full-fat yoghurt is reasonably low in carbs.
+Beware its sneaky low-fat brothers though – likely to be laden with sugar.
+Always check labels.

 6. Cherry tomatoes

-These lovely bite-size tomatoes go really well with cheese, plain yoghurt or sour cream.
-5g net carbs per 100g / 3.5oz.
+These lovely bite-size tomatoes are a great snack on their own, or combined with cheese, plain yoghurt or sour cream.

 Berries stand in for fruit on a low-carb diet.
-The best ones are blackberries, strawberries and raspberries, at around 5-6g net carbs per 100g / 3.5oz.
-See this post for some low-carb recipe ideas with berries…
+The best ones are blackberries, strawberries, blueberries and raspberries.

 8. Cold meats

-Choose sliced whole meats such as ham or turkey breast, rather than processed unidentified concoctions.
-Carb count should be below 1g per 100g / 3.5oz.
-My favourite choices are prosciutto and Wiltshire cured ham.
+Choose sliced whole meats such as ham or turkey breast, rather than processed or reconstructed versions.
+Carb counts should be close to zero.

 Many shops now sell prawns in small snack-size packs, often with a dip.
 Net carbs in prawns are negligible, but check the info for the dip if there is one.